AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/forms/form-actions/disable-social-form-fill.md

    ![](assets/image2014-9-15-16-3a36-3a4.png)

-1. Desmarque a caixa de seleção da rede social que não deseja incluir.
+1. Desmarque a caixa de seleção da rede social que você não deseja incluir.

    ![](assets/image2016-4-28-16-3a49-3a23.png)